Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Results and discussion

 \subsection{Comparison to evolutionary algorithm-based heuristics}

-We have previously benchmarked our approach against various Ising solvers in terms of sampling speed and compared it end-to-end with classical exact algorithms.
-In this section, we further evaluate its performance against MOEA/D~\cite{zhang2007moea}, NSGA-II~\cite{deb2002fast}, NSGA-III~\cite{deb2013evolutionary,jain2013evolutionary,blank2019investigating} and RVEA~\cite{cheng2016reference}.
-These algorithms are well-established and widely-adopted benchmarks in the multi-objective optimization field, representing distinct and influential methodological paradigms.
+In the previous sections, we benchmarked our approach against various Ising solvers in terms of sampling speed and compared it end-to-end with classical exact algorithms.
+In this section, we further evaluate its performance against MOEA/D~\cite{zhang2007moea}, NSGA-II~\cite{deb2002fast}, NSGA-III~\cite{deb2013evolutionary,jain2013evolutionary,blank2019investigating}, and RVEA~\cite{cheng2016reference}, as implemented in Pymoo \cite{pymoo}.
+These algorithms are well-established and widely adopted benchmarks in the multi-objective optimization field, representing distinct and influential methodological paradigms.

-Following the methodology in~\cite{DeSantis2026}, we generate three-objective MaxCut instances such that the combined cut value $C_1 + C_2$ exhibits a strong negative correlation with $C_3$, with a Pearson correlation coefficient of $-0.92$.
-This yields a large Pareto front for the corresponding two-objective trade-off, as illustrated in Figure~\ref{fig:sample_advantage}(c).
+Drawing on the methodology in~\cite{DeSantis2026}, we randomly generated three-objective MaxCut instances such that the cut value $C_1$ exhibits a strong negative correlation with $C_2$, with Pearson's coefficient $\approx -0.7$.
+The third objective $C_3$ is nearly uncorrelated with both $C_1$ and $C_2$, with Pearson's coefficient $\approx 0$.
+See more details on problem instance generation in Appendix \ref{app:3D_front}.